ulfschneider/ulf.website/content/posts/2022-07-08-how-to-picture-a-bicycle.md

 	- Derailleurs
 	- Calipers
 	- Experiment at the location and move around, maybe you get additional ideas
-- Before taking the pictures set the chain into a desired gear and position the drive side crank arm horizontally pointing to the front
-- Maybe position the wheels with valves at the bottom

 <figure>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uSaXT4kpunE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>